qiskit-community/fulqrum/docs/index.rst

     :align: center

-Fulqrum is a set of tools for enabling the solution to large-scale Hamiltonian subpspace eigenproblems over extended alphabets for those of us without access to high-performance computing (HPC) resources.
-To accomplish this, Fulqrum utilizes a novel matrix-free method for performing the matrix-vector computation that is at the core of all sparse eigensolving methods.
-This removes the requirement of explicitly storing the matrix elements, and greatly reduces the memory storage requirements.
+Fulqrum is a set of tools for enabling the solution to general large-scale Hamiltonian subpspace eigenproblems over subspaces defined by samples returned from executing circuits on quantum devices.
+Such methods work if the target eigenstate has compact support over the underlying full Hilbert space; the target state has nonzero components in a polynomial number of bit-strings.
-Of course, there is no free-lunch, and additional floating-point operations are required to compute matrix elements as they are needed.

-Working over extended (i.e. non-Pauli) alphabets allows Fulqrum to be applicable for both Bosonic and Fermionic problems.
-Fermionic problems can be cast into Bosonic ones in a one-to-one manner using an extended Jordan-Wigner transformation, and the properties of extended operators can be used to further reduce the computational costs.
+Fulqrum works over an extended alphabet of operators that includes projector and ladder operators in addition to the usually Pauli set, and because of this, Fulqrum is able to solve both fermionic and spin systems using the same code base.
+Moreover, there is no intrinsic limit on the number of qubits that Fulqrum can handle, allowing users to go up to the full-scale of current and future quantum systems.

 .. toctree::